david-chua/LambdaSchoolReview/CSSInterview/InterviewQuestions.md

 The selector will match all elements that have a class of box and that are immediate children of #container.
 That means, unlike descendant combinator, there can't be another element wrapping .box.
 It has to be a direct child element.

 * General Sibling Combinator - A selector that uses general sibling combinator to match elements based on sibling relationships.
-The selected elemnts are besides each other in the HTML.
+The selected elements are besides each other in the HTML.

 ```
 h2 ~ p {